 SPF for Microsoft 365 and Google Workspace: the setup that works

-Microsoft 365 and Google Workspace power most organizations, and their SPF configuration is often the first one you set up.
+Microsoft 365 and Google Workspace power most organizations, and their SPF configuration is often the first one to be set up.
 Yet it's also where many records start off on the wrong foot: a mis-copied include, two platforms mixed without method, or a lookup limit reached fast.
-This guide gives the correct SPF setup for each, for both together, and above all the strategy for adding your other providers without breaking your SPF.
+This guide gives the correct SPF setup for each, for both together, and above all the strategy for adding the other providers without breaking the SPF.

 The Microsoft 365 include

-If your organization sends through Microsoft 365 (Exchange Online), your SPF must include Microsoft's record:
+For an organization that sends through Microsoft 365 (Exchange Online), the SPF must include Microsoft's record:

 v=spf1 include:spf.protection.outlook.com -all

 That's the official include, maintained by Microsoft.
-You don't list IPs by hand: Microsoft keeps the record up to date behind that include, which is exactly the point of the mechanism.
-End in -all if Microsoft 365 is your only sending source.
+No IP gets listed by hand: Microsoft keeps the record up to date behind that include, which is exactly the point of the mechanism.
+The record ends in -all when Microsoft 365 is the only sending source.

 The Google Workspace include